jakebonk/BoardView/README.md

 ```

-This is how to set the click listener for a item and header, which gives their respective positions.
+This is how to set the click listener for a item, header and footer, which gives their respective positions.

 ```java